Filoppi/PumboAutoHDR/README.md

 # How to use
-Download and install the latest version of ReShade (e.g. 5.8+).
+Download the files in this repository and install the latest version of ReShade (e.g. 5.8+).
 Drop into the local "reshade-shaders\Shaders" folder.

 Under normal conditions, this ReShade shader requires Lilium's DXVK fork, which is able to force games to use scRGB (RGBA16F) textures as internal render targets and output, this allows for 3 things: